 All this coastal and mountain scenery makes Kenmare a popular hub for sailing, kayaking, diving, surfing, cycling and hill walking.
 The Macgillycuddy's Reeks mountain range is a short distance from the town and contains nine of Ireland's highest mountains, the tallest being Carrauntoohil at 1,040 m (3,412 ft).

 There are plenty of trails around the mountains and lakes of the region, passing glens and panoramic viewpoints on routes that suit a wide variety of fitness levels.

 The long-distance Kerry Way, a 215 km (134 mile) trail that loops around the lower reaches of the Iveragh Peninsula, takes walkers through some of the most remote and rugged parts of the region.
 It’s generally walked in an anti-clockwise direction to ensure the best views and passes right through Kenmare, making it easy to pick up the trail for a day walk or a longer journey around its entire length.

 Known as the culinary capital of Kerry, Kenmare is a great place to dine.
 A selection of gourmet restaurants and lively pubs serve high-quality traditional dishes.
 The well-stocked farmers' market trades on Wednesdays and showcases the best of local produce, including artisanal cheeses, homemade breads and cakes, and a range of fresh fish and seafood.

 Suggested itineraries featuring Kenmare

-This sample itinerary will give you an idea of what is possible when you travel in Kenmare, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Kenmare, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.